How much fentanyl is seized at US borders each month?

 Monthly amount of fentanyl and heroin seized at US borders, by weight in pounds

 US Customs and Border Protection agents confiscate fentanyl and other drugs both at official ports of entry like seaports, airports, and border checkpoints, and from people attempting to cross the border illegally between official ports.
 According to a 2023 report from the Department of Homeland Security, most fentanyl is primarily found and seized from vehicles driven by US citizens at official ports of entry.
-Between January and September 2024, 87% of all confiscated fentanyl was intercepted at these official entry points.
+In January 2026, 84.6% of all confiscated fentanyl was intercepted at these official entry points.

 Fentanyl is primarily seized at official ports of entry, not illegal crossing routes.

-Percentage of fentanyl seized, 2024 data represents January to September 2024
+Percentage of fentanyl seized at US borders, 2026 data represents January 2026

 US Customs and Border Patrol recognizes three regions where fentanyl crosses into the country.
 These regions are the northern border dividing the US and Canada, the southwest border dividing the US and Mexico, and coastal and interior ports of entry.
 The latter includes international airports like those in Chicago and seaports such as those in Miami.

-Although there are legal ports of entry throughout the US, fentanyl is primarily trafficked across the southwest border, with 88% of it passing through official southwest ports of entry.
+Although there are legal ports of entry throughout the US, fentanyl is primarily trafficked across the southwest border, with 82% of it passing through official southwest ports of entry and 15% seized elsewhere along the southwest border.

-Amount of fentanyl seized by weight in pounds from January to September 2024
+Amount of fentanyl seized by weight in pounds from January 2026

 It's important to note that the data reported on drug seizures at US borders only reflects the quantities that US Customs and Border Protection has discovered.
 According to estimates by the Department of Homeland Security (DHS), the reported figures under-represent the drugs trafficked into the country.